Johannes Blaskowitz: Campaign in the West 1944–45

 The invasion of southern France (Operation Dragoon) commenced on 15 August 1944, when Allied forces landed on the Riviera between Toulon and Cannes.
-Blaskowitz's forces had been weakened by the relocation of its divisions to other fronts and the replacement of its soldiers with third-rate Ostlegionen outfitted with obsolete equipment.
+Blaskowitz's forces had been weakened by the relocation of its divisions to other fronts and the replacement of its soldiers with third-rate outfitted with obsolete equipment.
 Although badly outnumbered and lacking air defence, Blaskowitz brought up troops, stabilized the front, and led a fighting withdrawal to the north to avoid encirclement.
 U.S. Army units pursued Blaskowitz's forces up through the Vosges mountains before pausing to regroup and refuel in early September.

 There, Blaskowitz's troops were reinforced by the 5th Panzer Army under Hasso von Manteuffel.
 Blaskowitz was in overall command of German forces defending Nancy.
 Nancy was encircled and fell on 15 September 1944, but most of the German forces escaped encirclement.

 By September 1944, Army Group G was pushed back to the Alsace region, near the German border.
 Blaskowitz wanted to entrench his forces, but Hitler ordered him to immediately counterattack Patton's U.S. Third Army.
 Both Manteuffel and Blaskowitz realized the futility of such an action, but obeyed orders.
 Their attack near Arracourt caught U.S. forces in disarray and pushed them back to near Lunéville on 18–20 September, at which point resistance stiffened and the attack was suspended.
 As a result, Hitler summarily relieved Blaskowitz, replacing him with Hermann Balck.
 The halt of the Third Army in September allowed Blaskowitz's forces to strengthen the fortress of Metz.
 Patton's forces first reached the fortress at Metz on 5 September 1944, forcing a German surrender on 21 November 1944.
 The battle of Metz took over 10 weeks, with both sides suffering heavy casualties.
 An attempt by Third Army to seize Fort Driant just south of Metz was also defeated.
 Blaskowitz reviewed Patton's decision to launch a headlong attack straight into the fortifications of Metz by saying: "A direct attack on Metz was unnecessary.
 The Metz fortress area could have been masked.
 In contrast a swerve northward in the direction of Luxemburg and Bitburg would have met with greater success and caused our 1st Army's right flank collapse followed by the breakdown of our 7th Army."

 Balck was unable to stop the Third Army's advance and was relieved of command of Army Group G. Since 22 December, Blaskowitz had his previous command again and ordered to attack in Alsace-Lorraine in support of the ongoing Ardennes offensive.
 The goals of the offensive were to destroy the Seventh United States Army and French First Army and to seize Strasbourg.
 On 1 January 1945, in Operation Nordwind, Army Group G attacked the Seventh Army, forcing them to withdraw.
 However, the Wehrmacht troops were halted near Haguenau in late January and failed to achieve their main objectives.